 English choreographer Christopher Wheeldon is Artistic Associate of The Royal Ballet.
 He trained at The Royal Ballet School and danced with the Company 1991–3.
 For The Royal Ballet he has choreographed Tryst, DGV: Danse à grande vitesse, Electric Counterpoint, ‘Trespass’ (Metamorphosis: Titian 2012, in collaboration with Alastair Marriott) , Aeternum (Olivier Award for Best New Dance Production) and Strapless, and the three-act ballets Alice’s Adventures in Wonderland and The Winter’s Tale.
 Works of his performed by The Royal Ballet and originally created for other companies include After the Rain and Within the Golden Hour.

-In 1993, Wheeldon became a member of New York City Ballet and was promoted to Soloist in 1998.
+Wheeldon was born in Yeovil and trained at The Royal Ballet School.
+In 1991 he won gold medal at the Prix de Lausanne with a solo of his own creation and that year entered The Royal Ballet, where Kenneth MacMillan encouraged him in his choreographic work.
+In 1993 Wheeldon joined New York City Ballet, promoted to soloist in 1998.
 He created his first work for NYCB, Slavonic Dances, in 1997 and became the company’s first Resident Choreographer in 2001.
-Works for NYCB include Polyphonia (2001 – winner of a London Critics’ Circle Award and an Olivier Award), An American in Paris (2005) and The Nightingale and the Rose (2007).
+Works for NYCB include Polyphonia (London Critics’ Circle Award and Olivier Award for Best New Dance Production) and The Nightingale and the Rose.

 News and features

-Christopher Wheeldon in rehearsal for The Winter's Tale © ROH/Johan Persson, 2014
+Christopher Wheeldon in rehearsal for Strapless, The Royal Ballet

-Edward Watson and Christopher Wheeldon in rehearsal for The Winter's Tale © ROH/Johan Persson, 2014
+Christopher Wheeldon in rehearsal for The Winter's Tale